KAadi2023/hooBank/bank_modern_app/README.md

 # React + Vite
+<h2>hooBank is a modern bank app which has only frontend designed with react+vite and tailwind css and deployed it through netlify. you can see the web site by following this link "https://hoobank-kaadi.netlify.app/" </h2>
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: